BrownTD/fundu-app/README.md

 # FundU Crowd Funding App
 A mobile first crowdfunding platform designed to empower college campus organizations by connecting them with donors and simplifying fundraising efforts.
+The platform allows student organizations to create fundraiser campaigns, streamline donation collection and visualize campaign analytics.

 # Table of Contents